-- There is a broader trend within learning overall which is the shift towards more experiential, hands-on learning.
+3. There is abroader trend within learning overall which is the shift towards more experiential, hands-on learning.
 This trend is based heavily on andragogy, the science of adult learning, and transformative learning theory which says that adults learn through reflection, peer dialogue and application.
 Project-based work and hands-on experiences are all ways of bringing these principles to life.
-When adults practice what they have learned, retention and ownership of the content increase significantly.
+When adults practice what they have learned, retention and ownership of the content increases significantly.
 In a corporate environment, this is the holy grail of learning – encouraging people to own, retain and apply what they have learned.

 Why does this matter?
 Why do we need Digital Learning 2.0?

 We have entered the Fourth Industrial Revolution.
 We are living in a world where it’s predicted that 20 to 50 percent of tasks will be replaced by machines and AI.
 I was speaking at the Nigerian Economic Summit recently and learned that the unemployment rate is 14 percent and they need to create 15 million new jobs by 2020.
 If we do nothing, unemployment rates will only continue to skyrocket as our jobs are replaced by machines.

 In this world, what does it mean to be human?
 How do we avoid the seemingly inevitable rise in already high unemployment rates as more jobs are replaced by machines?